litszwaiboris/Toolkit4Java/README.md

 #### My first project on Java, and it is simple as that c:

+#### Don't expect this is a professional software, as it is a personal testing project for me to learn more about Java, and its functionality will change greatly over time

 #### New version, same functions, but instead utilize arguments instead of being TUI-based

 #### Contains 3 functions